-The Company expects its current capital resources will be sufficient to carry its operations through its current operating period.
+The Company expects its current capital resources will be sufficient to carry its operations beyond its current fiscal year.

 13. Financial Instruments and Risk Management

 In the normal course of business, the Company is exposed to certain risks and uncertainties, and manages them as follows: